andylongshaw/serverless/readme.md

     > Wait until the Status of the stack in the list of Stacks is CREATE_COMPLETE

-1. In the AWS console, navigate to the DynamoDB console and examine the \<My Animal\>-CustomerTable
+1. In the AWS console, navigate to the DynamoDB console and examine the \<MyAnimal\>-CustomerTable

     > Click Tables in the left-hand navigation bar